Feature info

 Custom export

-By default, the identify dialog in QWC2 allows you to export the results to json (QWC2 feature storage format), geojson (standard GeoJSON without QWC2 specific fields), csv (single CSV with all layers) or csv+zip (ZIP with one CSV per layer).
-You can define additional export functions by extending customExporters in qwc2-app/js/IdentifyExtensions.js.
+By default, the identify dialog in QWC allows you to export the results to json (QWC feature storage format), geojson (standard GeoJSON without QWC specific fields), csv (single CSV with all layers) or csv+zip (ZIP with one CSV per layer).
+You can define additional export functions registering an exporter via window.qwc2.addIdentifyExporter, exposed by the API plugin.

 Custom HTML templates